Frequently asked questions

 I have pre-existing conditions.
 I’m afraid I might not be able to commit.

 We all have pre-existing conditions!
-Even more reason to get seriously strong and stay ahead of your doctors for the years ahead.
+Even more reason to get seriously strong and stay ahead of your doctors for the foreseeable future.

 Do you subscribe to everything Attia recommends?

 Mostly, but that’s because he’s skeptical of all the magic molecules everyone is touting these days.
 He’s very open minded.
 He’s willing to look at new evidence and change his opinion.
-I’m coming around to his protein recommendations (you need more protein as you age).
-I think he’s right about alcohol (zero is best), and I think he’s right about diet.
+I agree his protein recommendations (you need more protein as you age).
+I think he’s right about alcohol (zero is best), and I think he’s wrong about diet.
+Your A1c and apoB numbers will guide your diet.
+Insulin resistance is even more important than heart disease, because it’s upstream from heart disease.
 I like that he changed his mind about caloric restriction.
 I like that he thinks we’re still mostly guessing and have a lot more to learn.
 He knows humans aren’t mice.
 I think he makes the best educated guesses.

 Are there experts you don’t like?

 Yes.
 I think David Sinclair lives in a world of mouse and worm studies and fake metrics.
 Whatever he says extends life I would generally stay away from.
 Peter Diamandis is usually wrong.
 Most “functional medicine” claims are nonsense.
 Walter Willett (Harvard) and the “Mediterranean diet” is mostly a collection of weak evidence for various different products, mostly promoted by companies for profit.
-How much do we really know about diet?
-Not much.
+Bryan Johnson is an idiot.
+Valter Longo is probably wrong about cancer, but I haven’t looked enough into his work to say very much.
+Don’t pay much attention to Andrew Huberman — he’s off in the noise.
+A few of Huberman’s podcasts are worthwhile, but most are skippable.
+Anyone who recommends more heavy exercise over worrying about diet is on the right track.
 Don’t read a book like “The China Study” and think you’ve just learned anything about diet.

 Are there other experts you like?

 I’m a big fan of Gary Taubes, which is how I heard about Peter back in about 2012 or so.
 His books have been very influential on me.
 He showed that calories-in/calories-out (the metabolic model) is not a helpful framework for people trying to lose weight.
 He also showed that saturated fat is not bad and doesn’t cause heart disease.
 He showed that dietary cholesterol has nothing to do with serum cholesterol.
 I like Aubrey de Grey as a researcher.
+I like Dr Ben Bikman a lot — his book, Why We Get Sick, is fundamental to my approach.
+I like Physionic, though it’s a bit technical and not for everyone.
+I watch every video Dr Mario Kratz makes.
+I like Dr Brad Stanfield, though he gets a few big things wrong, like osteoporosis drugs.
 I like Daniel Lieberman, he says reasonable things in general.
+I like Mark Hyman, except I don’t like that he’s been turned into a marketing platform and much of what he promotes is nonsense.
+But his books are great.
 For osteoporosis, I like Dr Doug Lucas.
 See the books page for more.

 Why don’t you talk about many things Attia writes about?